-Payroll taxes and income taxes are often confused and used interchangeably without a clear understanding of what they really mean.
+Payroll taxes and income taxes are often confused and used interchangeably without a clear understanding of what they really mean—but they’re actually not the same.
 Payroll taxes are paid by both employers and employees, and these funds are allocated for Social Security and Medicare.
 Income taxes are paid only by employees and include taxes due to the federal, state, and local governments.
 (Unemployment taxes, paid only by employers, are a separate tax.)

 Who’s Being Paid